-In addition to embracing her role as Minister of Congregational Care and Counseling (beginning April, 2000) at Union Baptist Church in Durham, Dr. Armstrong taught courses in pastoral care at Duke Divinity School, including introductory and capstone courses for the Duke/UNC M.Div./M.S.W. dual-degree program.
-She recalls, “I understood how vital it was to offer concrete and detailed instruction from both clinical and theological perspectives for those seeking to integrate a faith perspective into mental health care.”
-While she continued part-time clinical work during her years at Duke, her passion for deeper clinical involvement in the community led her to establish the ACFH as a group practice in August, 2010.
-“The sheer volume of calls, the complexity of the presenting concerns, and the dearth of therapists with specialized training in child and family issues, not to mention spiritual integration, were clear signs of a contribution I could make to our community.”
-In 2012, Dr. Armstrong was recognized in June as one of the female entrepreneurs of the year by the Durham Section of the National Council of Negro Women.
-Since July of 2013, Dr. Armstrong has served the Apex School of Theology as the Dean of the Master of Arts in Christian Counseling program.
-She is also the President-Elect of the North Carolina Psychological Association.
+In addition to embracing my role as Minister of Congregational Care and Counseling (beginning April, 2000) at Union Baptist Church in Durham, I taught courses in pastoral care at Duke Divinity School, including introductory and capstone courses for the Duke/UNC M.Div./M.S.W. dual-degree program.
+I understood how vital it was to offer concrete and detailed instruction from both clinical and theological perspectives for those seeking to integrate a faith perspective into mental health care.
+While I continued part-time clinical work during my years at Duke, my passion for deeper clinical involvement in the community led me to establish the ACFH as a group practice in August, 2010.
+The sheer volume of calls, the complexity of the presenting concerns, and the dearth of therapists with specialized training in child and family issues, not to mention spiritual integration, were clear signs of a contribution I could make to our community.
+In 2012, I was recognized in June as one of the female entrepreneurs of the year by the Durham Section of the National Council of Negro Women.
+Since July of 2013, I have served the Apex School of Theology as the Dean of the Master of Arts in Christian Counseling program.
+I am also the President-Elect of the North Carolina Psychological Association.

-Contact Dr. Armstrong here
+Contact me here